ROCm/rocRAND/docs/install/installing.rst

    git clone https://github.com/ROCm/rocRAND.git
    cd rocRAND

-   # the -i option will install rocPRIM to C:\hipSDK by default
+   # the -i option will install rocRAND to C:\hipSDK by default
    python rmake.py -i

    # the -c option will build all clients including unit tests